Picovoice/rhino/README.md

 ## Terminology

-Rhino infers user's intent from spoken commands within a *domain of interest*.
+Rhino infers the user's intent from spoken commands within a *domain of interest*.
 We refer to such *specialized domain* as context.
-Below we explain how to create a context for your use case (e.g. robot control, washing machine) and introduce a few formal definitions.
+Below we explain how to create a context for your use case (e.g. robot control, washing machine) and introduce a few definitions.

 In simplest form context can be thought of a set of spoken commands each mapped to an intent: